noynaert/csc274handouts/README.md

 - Week 02 -- Basic commands and man pages
 - Week 03 -- Files, Directories, and Globbing
 - Week 04 -- Working with text: grep, nano, and vi
-- Week 05 -- Processes
+- Week 05 -- Processes and Process Management
 - Week 06 -- History and Midterm
 - Week 07 -- Basic scripts and if structures (using exists and directores as conditions) Basic script variables.
 - Week 08 -- Scripting using lists, arguments, and loops